White Paper on Light Sterile Neutrino Searches and Related Phenomenology

-Sterile neutrinos can also provide a solution to other open problems in the SM.
+Sterile neutrinos can also solve other open problems in the SM.
 Heavy neutrinos above the electroweak scale can generate the observed baryon asymmetry of the Universe via their decays or oscillations.
 In this scenario, the lepton asymmetry generated by CP violation and out-of-equilibrium processes involving heavy neutrinos is converted into a baryon asymmetry via Sphalerons, non-perturbative SM processes.
 This scenario is referred to as Leptogenesis~\cite{Fukugita:1986hr}.
 In addition, light sterile neutrinos with masses of $\mathcal{O}(1 - 100)$~keV can provide a warm dark matter candidate~\cite{Dodelson:1993je,Shi:1998km,Dolgov:2000ew,Abazajian:2001nj,Boyarsky:2009ix}, produced out-of-equilibrium by oscillations in the early Universe.
 It is also possible that both of these issues are addressed by a whole new sector of sterile neutrinos, such as in the proposed $\nu$-minimal Standard Model~\cite{Asaka:2005pn,Shaposhnikov:2008pf}

 In this section, we discuss short-baseline oscillations generated by sterile neutrinos with masses of order $\mathcal{O}(1-10)$~eV.
-While such light sterile neutrinos are not required in the simplest realizations of the seesaw mechanism and would not provide direct evidence for Leptogenesis or for sterile-neutrino dark matter, their discovery would be the first laboratory observation of a particle beyond the SM.
-Their existence would strongly motivate sterile-neutrino solutions to the open problems in particle physics.
-Studying their properties and looking for potential lower as well as higher-scale partners would be of great importance in this case.
+These sterile neutrinos could very well play the role of the seesaw partners, albeit triggering the mechanism at a relatively low scale~\cite{deGouvea:2005er,Mohapatra:2005wk}.
+Unfortunately, they would not provide direct evidence for Leptogenesis or sterile-neutrino dark matter.
+Still, their discovery would be the first laboratory observation of a particle beyond the SM and strongly motivate sterile-neutrino solutions to all open problems in particle physics.
+Studying their properties and looking for potential lower and higher-scale partners would be of great importance in this case.